taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/redux.md

 What about the inital state in my application?

 - store initial
-- reducer initial

-# Hands On: Redux Standalone
+## Hands On: Redux Standalone

+- plunker sandbox
 - little hands on implemention
+- there are more things to know about actions and reducers, in the following chapter you will get to know about these, don't hesitate to update your Redux Standalone application to experience the changes for real

 ## Fine Grained Actions